A Guide to How Joule's Law of Electric Heating Works

-Joule's Law describes the relationship between heat (or power), current, and resistance in a conductor, where heat produced is proportional to the square of the current, the resistance, and the time when current is flowing.
+Joule's Law of electric heating describes the relationship between heat (or power), current, and resistance in a conductor, where heat produced is proportional to the square of the current, the resistance, and the time when current is flowing.

 James Joule formulated this law at the age of 22 between 1840 and 1841, his first of many laws.
 Through scientific experimentation, Joule studied the relationship between heat produced and electric current in a conductor, discovering one of the fundamental laws of electrical circuits.